 All pupils are exposed to work that extends and enriches the curriculum beyond the normal GCSE, including Further Maths and A Level topics.

-At Edith Kay School pupils will master concepts at their own level of understanding and pace.
+At Edith Kay School, pupils will master concepts at their own level of understanding and pace.
 Those who grasp concepts quickly will move on to secure and deepen their understanding sooner, whilst students who are not sufficiently fluent yet will consolidate their understanding with additional practice and support.

-Each lesson follows our three stages:
+Each lesson follows our four stages:

 Gaps in previously taught content may also be addressed for individuals.

 The progress that pupils make over time is clear evidence of the impact of teaching and learning.

 At Edith Kay School, the Maths Curriculum is measured by a combination of formative assessment: